 This blog post is part of a holiday RV blog post series called “Christmas in the Camper.”
-Be sure to scroll all the way to the bottom of this page for links to the rest of the articles in the series!
+Go here to find the other articles in this series!

 Some people really love winter and cold weather, but I am not one of those people.
 Maybe it’s because I grew up in Missouri where we got one or two big snows each year and the rest of the season was just damp and gray and cold with dark evenings, and not in Colorado or some place where winter means skiing and snowboarding, but I often find feelings of gloominess creeping up on me during the winter – especially after Christmas and New Year’s and my birthday (January 2nd) are all over.

 That is exactly why, since I am a grown-up and can do whatever I want, I leave up my Christmas decorations throughout all of January and February.
 Since we have to stay in the Midwest for work right now and I can’t spend winter parked next to a warm, sunny beach, having cheerful lights and candles and pretty things that celebrate winter helps me to feel more cheerful during the coldest, darkest time of the year, and more appreciative of the season as a needed time of rest and contemplation.

 Admittedly it takes away some of the “specialness” of Christmas to have Santa or Nativity decor sitting around for months, so I like to decorate for the holiday season with things that are, or can be transitioned to, more of a “winter” theme rather than specific to Christmas.